Chicago Wrongful Death Lawyers

 - Contribution to the household

 In a jury trial, the value of the loss suffered by the survivors is often most clearly conveyed by their testimony.
 We help bring the family together to present a compelling case for the highest possible award.

 Our wrongful death attorneys seek appropriate compensation for your loss

 We have helped many family members recover the compensation they deserve from the companies or individuals responsible for a family member's death.
-There are many different types of wrongful death and product liability situations and different laws and statutes in the State of Illinois apply.
+There are many different types of wrongful death and product liability situations and different laws and statutes in the State of Illinois that apply.

 If a loved one has been killed or seriously injured by an accident or defective product, it is crucial that a personal representative does not wait too long to pursue litigation.
 If the statute of limitations passes, the court may refuse to hear the case and the family will be left with no recourse.
 The statute of limitations may vary depending on the cause of death.
 It is crucial you speak to one of our wrongful death attorneys immediately to ensure you have time to file your case.